ShaunMaher/USNJBackupQueue/README.md

              Basically, all journal entries before the specified num will be ignored as it is assumed that the changes they represent have already been captured by previous backup runs.
+     -r      Output file paths relative to the volume root.
+     -o file Output changed file list to file.
+     -u      Use Unix (/) instead of Windows (\) path separator.
      -v      Enable verbose output.
 Use twice for more verbose output.
      -V      Output version and quit
      Volume  The volume to extract the USN Journal from